AnselmoGPP/Learn_Computer_Science/topics/software_development/design_patterns.md

 ### Reuse mechanisms

-#### Most common techniques:
+#### Most common techniques to compose behaviour in object-oriented systems

-- **Class inheritance**: You define the implementation of one class in terms of another’s.
+- **Class inheritance**:

+You define the implementation of one class in terms of another’s.
 With inheritance, the internals of parent classes are often visible to subclasses (white-box reuse).
-Defined **statically** at compile-time.
+Defined **statically** at compile-time (cannot change at run-time).

   - Advantages: